 - A toothache that extends to the jaw, neck, or ears

 - Swelling in your face, neck, or throat

 - A chipped or cracked tooth

 - Prolonged sensitivity to hot or cold temperatures

 - Deep decay or darkening of the gums

 If you’ve experienced or currently having any of these symptoms, contact our Nashua dental office as soon as possible by calling (603) 882-3001.
-Dr. Bobbitt will determine the best course of action and help relieve your pain and discomfort.
+Your dentist will determine the best course of action and help relieve your pain and discomfort.

 What to Expect With Root Canal Treatment

-Before the procedure, Dr. Bobbitt will provide you with a local anesthetic to numb the area around the tooth to ensure you feel no pain.
-He’ll then create a small entry point at the top of the crown to reach the infected pulp.
-Dr. Bobbitt will remove the pulp, disinfect the inside of the tooth, and use a dental composite to seal the root canal.
+Before the procedure, we will provide you with a local anesthetic to numb the area around the tooth to ensure you feel no pain.
+We’ll then create a small entry point at the top of the crown to reach the infected pulp.
+We will remove the pulp, disinfect the inside of the tooth, and use a dental composite to seal the root canal.
 Afterward, our Nashua dental team will, if needed, place a natural-looking crown to strengthen and protect the tooth from breakage.